-This question should be answered in a way that lets the interviewer know that you possess the capabilities to assume both roles and that you are able to change based on the needs of the position.
+- Answer this question in a way that lets the interviewer know that you possess the capabilities to assume both roles, and that you can change based on the needs of the position.

-A good way to answer whether or not you are a leader or a follower?” is with a response like this:
+A good way to answer the question “Are you a leader or a follower?” is with a response like this:

 In past jobs, I have been able to adapt to whatever was expected of me.
 When a group needed a leader, I was more than capable of handling that role, but at the same time, I recognize when it is better to take a step back and take direction from someone who is more knowledgeable than I am.